Section I independent school — the platform drafts your pack | EHCP Clarity

 • Would naming the parent's school involve unreasonable public expenditure? (i.e. is the cost difference unreasonable in the circumstances)

 The unreasonable expenditure test is fact-specific.
 Where the parent's preferred school is significantly better suited and the cost difference modest, naming may be appropriate.
-Where the LA's alternative is broadly equivalent and substantially cheaper, naming the parent's preference is unlikely.
+Where the local authority's alternative is broadly equivalent and substantially cheaper, naming the parent's preference is unlikely.

 How to name an independent school in Section I